 The Welcome Sequence (aka The Nurture Sequence) is the dating portion.

 You've got the Welcome Email (the first date), The Story Email (they liked you so they want to get to know you more), The Best Content Email (what to you have to offer them), Invite to an Amazing Freebie (do they want to keep this going and take it to the next step in the relationship).

 The welcome email is where you set the expectations of what's to come and give them what they opt-ed in for.
 How often are you going to be emailing them?
 What things will you be emailing them about?
 Tell them a little bit about yourself but not all of it.
 You want to save most of your story for the next email.

 You'll also want to let them know how they can stay connected to you on your other platforms.
 Do you have a FREE Facebook Group, Facebook Page, Instagram account, etc.

-If you don't have a Welcome email yet or you think you might need to tweak yours I have a FREE 5 Day Online Workshop coming up and on Day 5 I'm going to be walking you through exactly how to write your own Welcome Email and you'll actually get to write it with the template I'll be giving you and get feedback.
+If you don't have a Welcome email yet or you think you might need to tweak yours I have a FREE 5 Day Training and on Day 5 I'm going to be walking you through exactly how to write your own Welcome Email and you'll actually get to write it with the template I'll be giving you and get feedback.

-You can grab your spot in that workshop by clicking here.
+You can access that training by clicking here.

 The Story Email